hamishwillee/jekyll-bootstrap-docsite/_test_collection/collection_test1_2.md

 ---
 layout: default
-title: Collection Test Document 12
+title: Collection Test 2
 ---

-This is designed to test collections.

-It has no toc or navmenu specified, so should use the collection default values.
+This collection test page assigns no specific toc or navmenu, so should use the general collection navmenu and toc.

+{% highlight yaml %}
+---
+layout: default
+title: Collection Test 2
+---
+{% endhighlight %}

+The test passes if the navmenu includes the item "NAV TEST COLLECTION" and the TOC first item should be "TOC TEST COLLECTION" (from **/_data/toc_test_collection.yml**).